ncbormann/ncbormann.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 I am a political scientist in the Department of Philosophy, Politics, and Economics at [Witten/Herdecke University](https://www.uni-wh.de/wirtschaft-und-gesellschaft/) and I am affiliated with the [Identity & Conflict Lab](https://web.sas.upenn.edu/pic-lab/) at the University of Pennsylvania.
-Previously, I have held positions at the [University of Essex](https://www.essex.ac.uk/departments/government) and [University of Exeter](https://socialsciences.exeter.ac.uk/politics/).
+Previously, I held positions at the [University of Essex](https://www.essex.ac.uk/departments/government) and [University of Exeter](https://socialsciences.exeter.ac.uk/politics/) as well as fellowhships at the University of Pennsylvania's [Perry World House](https://global.upenn.edu/perryworldhouse/about-perry-world-house) and the University of Konstanz' [The Politics of Inequality Cluster](https://www.exc.uni-konstanz.de/en/inequality/about-us/).

-My [research](https://www.essex.ac.uk/people/borma58507/nils-christian-bormann) focuses on the causes of elite cooperation and violent conflict.
+My [research](https://www.uni-wh.de/en/uwh-international/university/faculty-of-management-economics-and-society/department-of-philosophy-politics-and-economics/chair-of-international-political-studies/) focuses on the causes of elite cooperation and violent conflict.
 I investigate, for example, why political elites form multi-ethnic coalitions, how economic inequality between ethnic groups develops over time, and what effects international intervention has on the stability of ethnic power sharing.

-I was recently awarded an [ERC Starting Grant](https://erc.europa.eu/news/StG-recipients-2020) for the project Democracy, Anger, and Elite Responses (DANGER).
-In the next five years, I will investigate if and how political elites' coalition choices can fend off threats to European democracies between 1919 and 1939, and how applicable these lessons are for today.
+Currently, I am the principal investigator of the [ERC Starting Grant](https://erc.europa.eu/news/StG-recipients-2020) ''Democracy, Anger, and Elite Responses'' (DANGER).
+My team and I investigate how governmental coalitions in interwar Europe dealt with violent threats to democratic survival.
+We want to learn about successful strategies to counter violent challenges and apply these lessons to contemporary European democracies.